chrisanderson16/ACOM_Transmitter_FPGA_Dev/Environment/Setting_Up_Environment_Ubuntu.md

+*Written by: Chris Anderson*

 # Setting up test Environment
 To utilize any tools for this project, it is important to note that a *specific* environment is required.
 This being a **Linux** distribution.
 Vivado and Vitis are available for Windows OS and certain Linux distributions.
 Petalinux is **ONLY** available for Linux distributions.
-Below is a list of OS that can be used. <br>
+Below is a list of OS's that can be used. <br>

 Vitis is available on:  <br>